Note: This document is not up-to-date and documents only some of the capabilities of the Grapher.

 - choropleth maps (world maps and maps of all countries and continents)

-With this tool it will is possible for the reader to pull the information for additional countries from the database and add them to the visualization.
+With this tool it is possible for the reader to pull the information for additional countries from the database and add them to the visualization.
 The reader can then build her own charts or maps and save it as a .svg vector image or as a .png image.
 These visualizations work for all countries, many different data types and are highly customizable.

-Here is the empirical evidence on child mortality visualized – to show an example of what a line chart visualization done with the Our World in Data Grapher looks like.
+An example of what a line chart visualization done with the Our World in Data Grapher looks like.